tozd/gitlab-release/README.md

 You should just download/use the latest one.

-The tool implemented in Go.
+The tool is implemented in Go.
 You can also use `go install` to install the latest stable (released) version:

 ```sh
 go install gitlab.com/tozd/gitlab/release/cmd/gitlab-release@latest